Badgerati/Picassio/README.md

 Dependencies
 ============
-Picassio only depends on a few applications, and when required will automatically install them for you:
+Picassio doesn't depend on any external software to run however, when required it will automatically install the following for you:

+* Chocolatey
+* git
+* svn
+* Vagrant
+* node.js / npm
+* cake
+* NuGet
-* Chocolatey, git, svn, Vagrant, node.js, npm, cake, NuGet, bower
+* bower

 The above will only be installed when Picassio needs to use them.
-For example, using a software type colour to install node.js will automatically install Chocolatey as well, or cloning a Git branch will auto-install Git if needed.
+For example, using a Chocolatey type colour to install node.js will automatically install Chocolatey as well, or cloning a Git branch will auto-install Git if needed.

 To view the source code, you can see the ps1 scripts via: